vantage-sh/docs.vantage.sh/docs/segments.md

 ### The Unallocated Segment

 Unallocated costs are costs which are captured by the filters that belong to a Segment but are not allocated to any child Segments.
-For example, if you have two Semgnets defined for "Opex" and "R&D", any costs that do not match the logic of these filters will fall into an "Unallocated" Segment that's provided to you.
+For example, if you have two Segments defined for "Opex" and "R&D", any costs that do not match the logic of these filters will fall into an "Unallocated" Segment that's provided to you.

 ## Creating Segments